 Triangles are three sided polygons.
-One of the interesting things about triangles is that if you sum up the three angles within any triangle, they will always total 180 degrees.
-This comes in handy when working geometry problems.
+One of the most interesting things about triangles is that if you sum up the three angles within any triangle, they will always total 180 degrees.
+This comes in handy when working on geometry problems.

 The equilateral triangle is a triangle with sides that are all the same length.
-The three angles are all the same too.
+The three interior angles are all the same too.
 If we use what we learned above, that all the angles must total 180 degrees, then each angle in an equilateral triangle is 180/3 = 60 degrees.

 |An isosceles triangle is a triangle with two equal sides.
 As a result of having two equal sides, two of the angles will be the same too.